ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

      - ``import           Z.Y.X          as W``
      - Append all of ``Z.Y.X``'s export set to the top-level, and also under ``W``
    * - 7
-     - ``import           Z.Y.X (adds..) as W``
+     - ``import           Z.Y.X (pos..) as W``
      - Append the specified subset of ``Z.Y.X``'s export set to the top-level, and also under ``W``

 Subsetting imports
     Note that in interests of brevity, we only illustrated import subsetting (with ``(adds..)`` and  ``hiding (subs..)``) for the unqualified/unaliased case -- while it unambiguously extends to the rest of the cases.

 Semantics of the ``qualified`` keyword
-    It's worth underscoring the effect of the ``qualified`` keyword in the non-extended language -- it is strictly negative, as it suppresses population of the top level of the namespace.
+    It's worth underscoring the effect of the ``qualified`` keyword in the non-extended language -- it is strictly negative, as it suppresses population of the top level of the local namespace.
+Quoting *Section 5.3.2 of Haskell2010*:

+      If the import declaration used the *qualified* keyword, only the qualified name of the entity is brought into scope.
+If the *qualified* keyword is omitted, then both the qualified and unqualified name of the entity is brought into scope.

     With this understanding, one could (hypothetically) say that:

     1. it's a misnomer, and should be called ``qualified-only`` instead, and
     2. a more consistent name for the ``as`` keyword could be ``qualified-as``.